cypress-io/cypress-documentation/source/guides/tooling/intelligent-code-completion.md

 # Writing Tests

+## Features

 IntelliSense is available for Cypress.
-It offers intelligent code suggestions directly in your IDE while writing tests in your IDE.
+It offers intelligent code suggestions directly in your IDE while writing tests.

 ***Autocomplete while typing Cypress commands***